Fostering teamwork is a top priority for leaders.

 Put simply, it’s the feeling that everyone is working together for a common goal.

 Teamwork is a valuable managerial tool if you know how to create it.
 Few leaders do.

 If fostering teamwork is a priority for you, it helps to have a clear picture of the key traits of highly effective teams.

 These key traits drive a team’s success.
 Without them, teams flounder.
 Six of these traits are discussed below:

 1. Communication Vital For Teamwork

 Good teams communicate.
 Communication allows teammates to say what they think, ask for help from others, or share new ideas.
 Team members can even risk making mistakes.

 But communication between team members can only happen in a “safe” atmosphere—one where members show concern for one another.

-To enhance communication between teammates, provide training in listening, meeting management, and feedback and consensus building, among other things.
+To enhance communication between teammates, provide training in listening, meeting management, and feedback, and consensus-building, among other things.

-To facilitate cooperation, (1) highlight the impact of individual members on productivity, (2) promote valued team member behaviors, and (3) identify behaviors that support synergy within the work place.
+To facilitate cooperation, (1) highlight the impact of individual members on productivity, (2) promote valued team member behaviors, and (3) identify behaviors that support synergy within the workplace.